 Storing Samples

-Samples may be stored on any medium which is readable by the computer where PCAD 2000 is running.
-Typically, this includes the primary hard disk and any floppy drives available on the computer.
-In some cases, the computer may offer higher-capacity removable media, like a Zip drive or a Syquest drive, or the computer may be on a network, in which case storage may be provided by one or more server computers.
-So long as the storage medium is available to be read through a standard Windows 95 File Open dialog, samples may be stored there.
+Samples may be stored on any medium which is readable by the computer where PCAD is running.
+Typically, this includes the primary drive and any removable drives available on the computer, including optical media and USB flash drives.
+In some cases, the computer may be on a network, in which case storage may be provided by one or more server computers.
+So long as the storage medium is available to be read through a standard Windows File Open dialog, samples may be stored there.
+(But please see the limitations below.)

-PCAD 2000 will place any machine-readable output in the same directory as the sample.
-Since scoring transcripts, for example, tend to be much larger than the sample that generates them, care should be taken when using low-capacity media such as diskettes as a source and destination.
+PCAD will place any machine-readable output in the same directory as the sample.
+Since scoring transcripts, for example, tend to be much larger than the sample that generates them, care should be taken when using low-capacity media as a source and destination.

 Selecting a name for the sample file